yangl1996/homepage/content/_index.md

 ## About me

 I am a cofounder and the CTO of [MegaLabs](https://megaeth.systems), a start-up that is building MegaETH, the first Real-Time Blockchain.
-I recently finished my PhD in Computer Science at MIT, advised by [Mohammad Alizadeh](https://people.csail.mit.edu/alizadeh/).
+I finished my PhD in Computer Science at MIT in 2024, advised by [Mohammad Alizadeh](https://people.csail.mit.edu/alizadeh/).
 I was part of the [Networks and Mobile Systems Group](http://nms.csail.mit.edu) (<font face="Trebuchet MS"><b><font color="#FF0000">N</font><font color="#009900">M</font><font color="#3333FF">S</font></b></font>) of MIT